agentlans/CIAWorldFactbook/README.md

 "The *World Factbook* provides basic intelligence on the history, people, government, economy, energy, geography, environment, communications, transportation, military, terrorism, and transnational issues for 266 world entities." -CIA

 This repository contains the processed text data in XML format.

+Note: it isn't completely machine readable yet.
+Depending on your application, you'll need to parse the numbers and names of interest from the XML file.

 Method: